GrinonBarrett/Taksidos/Extras/Magic Armor.md

 Plate
 $400,000, 55 lb.
 2/4
 A full suit of plate armor made with volcanic glass in addition to the standard materials. *The wearer is affected as though by a molten form spell while worn, though it is still considered to wear plate.
-The suit cannot be safely removed unless the armor is supressed by a Disimpress spell of 3rd tier or greater or some other magic nullifying effect*.
+The suit cannot be safely removed unless the armor is suppressed by a Disimpress spell of 3rd tier or greater or some other magic nullifying effect*.
 Cost to repair is $1,000 per point.

 **Planar Plates**